AdobeDocs/advertising.en/help/privacy/gdpr.md

 1. Use either the [Adobe Experience Platform Privacy Service API](https://experienceleague.adobe.com/docs/experience-platform/privacy/api/privacy-jobs.html) (for automated requests) or the [Privacy Service UI](https://experienceleague.adobe.com/docs/experience-platform/privacy/ui/user-guide.html) (for ad-hoc requests) to submit access and delete requests to Adobe Advertising on behalf of the data subjects, and to check the status of existing requests.

-   For advertisers who have a mobile app to interact with data subjects and launch campaigns with DSP, you'll need to download the Privacy-ready Mobile SDKs for Experience Cloud.
+   For advertisers who have a mobile app to interact with data subjects and launch campaigns with DSP, you must download the Privacy-ready Mobile SDKs for Experience Cloud.
 The Mobile SDKs allow data controllers to set opt-out status flags, retrieve the data subject's device ID (namespace ID: `deviceID`), and submit requests to the Privacy Service API.
 Your mobile app will require an SDK Version 4.15.0 or greater.

    When you submit a data subject's access request, the Privacy Service API returns a data subject's information based on the specified cookie or device ID, which you then must return to the data subject.